CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.4.1 printers, copiers and multifunction devices.md

 ### 3.2 Literature

-Further information on hazards and safety measures in the area of ​​"printers, copiers and multifunction devices" can be found in the following publications, among others:
+Further information on hazards and safety measures in the area of ​​"printers, copiers and multifunctional devices" can be found in the following publications, among others:

 * #### [ACSD] Privacy and security in print infrastructures mc² management consulting GmbH, 12.2016 [https://www.allianz-fuer-cybersicherheit.de/ACS/DE/\_/partner/161219\_mc2\_drucker\_sicherheit.pdf](https://www.allianz-fuer -cybersicherheit.de/ACS/DE/_/partner/161219_mc2_drucker_sicherheit.pdf)